CurveDocs/curve-docs/docs/LLAMMA/priceaggregator.md

 ### **Price of crvUSD**

 **`_price()`**
-This function calculates the weighted price, taking into account all price pairs.
+Calculates the weighted price, taking into account all price pairs.

 | Variables for calculations | Type | Description |